 Note: This integration only supports Cloud Jira.

 Jira Software is part of a family of products designed to help teams of all types manage work.
 Originally, Jira was designed as a bug and issue tracker.
 But today, Jira has evolved into a powerful work management tool for all kinds of use cases, from requirements and test case management to agile software development.

 What can I import from Jira?

 Users can set up only one Jira site per one Toggl Track workspace at a time.
 If you have more sites, you’ll need to delete the existing one and add a new one or create a new workspace for each Jira site.

 How can I enable Jira Sync for my workspace?

-Go to Integrations > Native Integrations and click on the switch next to the Jira integration to start setting up the sync:
+Go to Integrations > Native Integrations and click on the “Get Started” button next to the Jira integration to start setting up the sync:

 Once the authorization is complete, you will be redirected back to Toggl Track's integration page and see the following 3-step process.